-Improvements and setbacks: The investigation into migration rules for doctoral students and students
+Improvements and setbacks: The inquiry into migration rules for doctoral students and undergraduates

 English version below.

 Earlier in December, the investigation was presented Better migration law rules for researchers and students (Ds 2024:31).
-The investigation contains proposals that mean improved conditions for foreign doctoral students and researchers, but also proposals that aim to reduce the risk of residence permits for studies being misused.
-In short, we are positive about the first-mentioned proposals that improve for doctoral students, but critical of the latter because they imply restrictions for students.
+The report contains proposals that improve conditions for foreign doctoral students and researchers, but also proposals that aim to reduce the risk of residence permits for studies being abused.
+In short, we are positive about the former proposals that improve conditions for doctoral students, but critical of the latter because they entail restrictions for students.

-One of the backgrounds for the investigation is that changes were made to the migration legislation in 2021, which made it more difficult for doctoral students and researchers to obtain a permanent residence permit.
-It was a big deterioration, and it's something that SFS and SFS DK has been actively working with since then.
+One of the reasons for the investigation is that changes were made to migration legislation in 2021, which made it more difficult for doctoral students and researchers to obtain permanent residence permits.
+It was a major deterioration, and it is something that SFS and SFS DK has been actively working on since then.

-In this blog post, we go through the various proposals in general.
+In this blog post, we will go over the various proposals in detail.

 The investigation's proposal

-The investigator has had in mission to focus on two parts:
+The investigator has had mission to focus on two parts:

 • Improve and make it easier for doctoral students and researchers to work in Sweden.